 On March 28, 2013 Pala purchased 158,845,081 common shares of the Company pursuant to the excise of it basic subscription privilege in full under the Company's rights offering.
-In addition Pala purchased 88,762,232 common share of the Company pursuant to a standby commitment provided as part of the rights offering.
-Subsequent to these purchases Pala owned and controlled, directly or indirectly 617,086,554 common shares of the Company.
+In addition Pala purchased 88,762,232 common shares of the Company pursuant to a standby commitment provided as part of the rights offering.
+Subsequent to these purchases Pala owned and controlled 569,813,827 common shares of the Company.